Engagespot/engagespot/README.md

 ## Contributing

-The main purpose of this repository is to continue evolving React core, making it faster and easier to use.
-Development of React happens in the open on GitHub, and we are grateful to the community for contributing bugfixes and improvements.
-Read below to learn how you can take part in improving React.
+ Read below to learn how you can take part in improving Engagespot.

 ### [Contributing Guide](https://github.com/Engagespot/engagespot/blob/master/CONTRIBUTING.md)

-Read our [contributing guide](https://github.com/Engagespot/engagespot/blob/master/CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to React.
+Read our [contributing guide](https://github.com/Engagespot/engagespot/blob/master/CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to Engagespot.

 ### License